stivenschwanz/tts_pt_br_neutral/README.md

 ```

 ## Todo list

+Some planned/required improvements:
 * create a Colab notebook to run all scripts at once;
-* use a multi-voice Brazilian Portuguese corpus;
+* use a multi-voice Brazilian Portuguese corpus.